Background

 Following the Survey

-Following an aquatic survey, extensive mitigation advice on freshwater systems can be given, not only including in improving the invertebrate diversity of the site, but also reducing the impacts of pollution and improving the ‘health’ and appearance of the water.
+Following an aquatic survey, a report would be produced to interpret the results and provide mitigation advice on freshwater systems, not only including in improving the invertebrate diversity of the site, but also reducing the impacts of pollution and improving the ‘health’ and appearance of the water.

 Request a quote